-From theses records you will glean data such as next of kin, physical descriptions and details about their military service.
+From these records, you will glean data such as next of kin, physical descriptions, and details about their military service.

 Newspapers, Directories & Social History

-Genes Reunited also contain a collection of directories which can include information containing where your ancestor resided, where their business was location and possibly their occupation as well.
+Genes Reunited also contain a collection of directories that can include information containing where your ancestor resided, where their business was the location, and possibly their occupation as well.

 There are many reasons why you should check out Genes Reunited.
 515 million reasons to be exact!

-They make it really easy for you via their simple to use search form.
+They make it easy for you via their simple-to-use search form.
 You just enter what you know and away you go on your family history journey.

 Thank You and Please Leave A Comment